Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

-- You can simply dig it back in after its seeds have set and the ground will be ready for the next planting within two weeks.
+- You can dig it back in after its seeds set, and the ground will be ready for the next planting within two weeks.

 This can be a valuable little herb, as long as you are careful to monitor your intake.
-It has high levels of potassium and calcium and can assist in purifying the blood and boosting the system, especially during illness or recovery.
+It has high potassium and calcium levels and can assist in purifying the blood and boosting the system, especially during illness or recovery.

-It is best to make a tea.
+It is best to make tea.
 Here is how to do it: